-We have examined the option of surveying every two years, or even with each graduating class.
-But we have determined that three years is a more realistic schedule in order to obtain accurate assessment with the various scales on the survey.
-First, the average for most students to complete their program of study is three years.
+We have maintained the three-year period between sending out the survey because, first, the average for most students to complete their program of study is three years.
 Second, it can take up to several months before a graduate finds employment in a counseling setting, be it in mental health, school, or rehabilitation.
 Thus, with the time spacing between surveys students should have a better estimate of how well they were prepared for entering the Counseling profession.